Everything You Need to Know to Survive Mardi Gras 2023

-Dress Comfortably: This is not the time to break in your new boots.
-Make sure you are wearing comfortable shoes that can go the distance.
+For footwear, Mardi Gras is not the time to break in your new boots.
+Make sure you are wearing comfortable, closed-toed shoes that can withstand mud and sometimes miles of walking.

-Water: Avoid the lines and marked up bottles of water along the route, and bring your own.
+- Water: Avoid the lines and marked-up bottles of water along the route by bringing your own.

 Now that you have your game plan, you’re ready for the route!
-Laissez le bon temps rouler!
+Laissez les bon temps rouler!